Ecommerce is hard. And it’s getting harder.

-Growth rarely drops suddenly.
-Costs rise, focus fragments and the work needed to move the numbers increases.
-Progress becomes harder to sustain.
+Costs rise, focus fragments and progress becomes harder to sustain.

 Growth is slowing while effort keeps rising